Philadelphia Homicide + Murder Defense Lawyer

 Our skilled and experienced Philadelphia homicide defense attorneys can help you use any mitigating factors to your benefit and downplay any aggravating circumstances.
 Call our offices today to get help from experienced lawyers who will fight for your best interests.

 What Are The Common Penalties for Homicide in Philadelphia

 The penalties for homicide in Pennsylvania depend on the type of crime the defendant is being charged with.
 Depending on the offense, the defendant may stand charged with a misdemeanor or felony.
 However, homicide charges are generally felonies.
+A felony conviction in Philadelphia can have devastating, lifelong consequences.
 Philadelphia homicide charges and penalties include the following:

 In Pennsylvania, first-degree murder is any murder where the defendant purposely intended to cause the death of another person.
 First-degree murder includes premeditated murder.
 A conviction of first-degree murder can bring the death penalty or a penalty of life imprisonment.
 Though there is currently a moratorium on executions in Pennsylvania, it is uncertain whether the moratorium will remain in place.
 However, this moratorium does not prevent prosecutors from seeking the death penalty.